Albion plantation: History

 Among the earliest owners of Albion plantation were John Nixon (died by 1774) who also owned Mullet Hall in Saint Thomas-in-the-East.
 Albion was then purchased by the merchant Robert Hibbert (1750-1835).
-After slavery was abolished in the British Empire by the Slavery Abolition Act of 1833, Hibbert's executors received compensation in 1835 of £8,291 in respect of 451 enslaved persons at Albion.
+After slavery was abolished in the British Empire by the Slavery Abolition Act 1833, Hibbert's executors received compensation in 1835 of £8,291 in respect of 451 enslaved persons at Albion.

 In 1794 Albion was surveyed by Archibald Edgar, who recorded that it was of 1,492 acres with 294 in cane.
 It was producing 300 hogsheads of sugar and 182 puncheons of rum.
 At the time of emancipation in 1833 this had risen to 400 of sugar and 240 of rum following the enlargement of the plantation through the addition of Spring Garden plantation in the north and Cow Bay Pen in the south.
 When it was surveyed again by Edward McGeachy in 1842, it covered 4,074 acres but production had fallen to 182 of sugar and 106 of rum.

 In 1820-21, James Hakewill prepared a view of Albion for Robert Hibbert senior that was not included in his portfolio of pictures published in 1825.

 By 1877 when the plantation was surveyed by Thomas Harrison, it had over 500 acres in cane; and in 1880 output had reached 710 hogsheads of sugar and 480 puncheons of rum, making Albion the leading producer in Jamaica.
 This increase in output was mainly attributable to improved technology in the production process, with the addition of a steam mill to the existing water mill and the adoption of the vacuum pan evaporation method with centrifugal drying from the 1870s.
 Although John Gladstone had used this method from 1832 in British Guiana, only Albion was using it in Jamaica, resulting in the crystal sugar produced using the method coming to be known in Jamaica as Albion Sugar, along with its variants Brown Albion and White Albion.
 The type of sugarcane under cultivation on the plantation became known as Albion Cane.